nullcc/nest-api-boilerplate/README.md

 The generated database migration script will be placed in the `src/database/migrations/` directory.

-### 2. Revoke
+### 2. Revert

-If you want to undo the latest database migration script, you can run the following command:
+If you want to revert the latest database migration script, you can run the following command:

 ```shell
 $ npm run migration:revert